SauravP97/ai-engineering-primer/README.md

 In this module you will learn about Pre-training, Fine-tuning and related LLM concepts.
 Pre-training builds a foundational LLM by teaching it language and reasoning across massive datasets.
 Fine-tuning adapts this base model for specific tasks using curated data.
 Advanced techniques like parameter-efficient tuning (LoRA) align the model to be safe, accurate, and specialized.

 - :chart_with_upwards_trend: Difficulty: Intermediate
-- :alarm_clock: Watch Time: TBA
+- :alarm_clock: Watch Time: 4h54m
 - :arrow_forward: 9 Video Lectures
 - :closed_book: 2 Code Examples

 #### :golf: Module 1: LLMs Concepts & Optimization techniques

+The module explores advanced LLM optimization strategies.
+It dives into understanding and implementing Low-Rank Adaptation (LoRA) from scratch using Llama 3, introduces Google FunctionGemma for tool calling, and covers evaluating model performance on the HumanEval coding benchmark.

 | S.No. | Topic       | Duration    | |
 | ---   | ----------- | ----------- | --- |